Q2 2020 PepsiCo Inc Earnings Pre-recorded Management Discussion

-Good morning, everyone, and welcome to the Pre Recorded discussion of PepsiCo's first quarter earnings results.
+Good morning, everyone, and welcome to this pre-recorded management discussion of PepsiCo's second quarter earnings results.
 My name is Ravi Pamnani, and I'm the Senior Vice President of Investor Relations at PepsiCo.
 Joining me today are PepsiCo's Chairman and CEO, Ramon Laguarta; and PepsiCo's Vice Chairman and CFO, Hugh Johnston.

 And now it's my pleasure to introduce our Chairman and CEO, Ramon Laguarta.

 Ramon Luis Laguarta, PepsiCo, Inc. - Chairman & CEO

 I'll spend some time today discussing the current environment, our business performance and then provide thoughts on our expectations going forward given the unprecedented level of volatility that we currently face.
 I'll then turn it over to Hugh for additional color on the financial details.

 Our second quarter began during the early stages of the COVID-19 pandemic for most of our markets.
 As we started the quarter, we set clear, simple priorities to manage the business successfully through the enormous challenges that were happening with the consumer, customer, economy and operating environment.

 These priorities included ensuring the protection and safety of all our associates, especially our critical frontline workers, by providing suitable personal protective equipment and sanitizers, conducting health screenings and implementing contact tracing and social distancing protocols; providing the best service possible to our customers and competing to win in the marketplace; ensuring that we have adequate liquidity to run the business; continuing to invest in capabilities that will drive our long-term success; supporting the communities that we do business in and the people who live in them; and delivering strong financial results while executing against the above priorities.